View

 Meet the Panel

-• Mary Bekhait, CEO of YMU - the UK’s leading talent agency, who brokers both creative and commercial deals.
+Mary Bekhait, CEO of YMU - the UK’s leading talent agency, who oversee group strategy across sectors Entertainment, Music and Sport.

-• Andrew Salter, Founder & CEO of Dirtea - a fast-growing wellness brand with standout partnerships like Bear Grylls.
+Andrew Salter, Co-Founder of Dirtea - a fast-growing wellness brand with standout partnerships like Bear Grylls.

-The conversation brought together practical experience, legal insight and commercial strategy, offering a look at how talent–brand relationships are evolving, and considerations ownership models, risk, authenticity and the role of AI.
-Below are some of the key talking points from the session.
+The conversation brought together experience and legal insight with commercial strategy.
+The panellists offered thoughts on how talent–brand relationships are evolving - considering ownership models, risk, authenticity and the role of AI.
+Below are some of the key points from the event.

 Mary discussed the rise of talent-owned brands.
 These aren’t vanity projects - they’re strategic, aligned with the individual’s values, and often more sustainable than short-term deals.
 She highlighted the critical factors - market fit, the talent’s involvement and operational readiness.